perl-weasel/perl-weasel.github.io/page-object-issues.md

 code duplication again.

 Using the italics marked principle, these widgets can be abstracted into their own page objects.
+When separating the design like this, the services of the widgets (i.e. selecting an option, in case of a SELECT widget) won't be implemented repeatedly in every page object using the widget.
+The principle *Need not represent an entire page* will likely then become *Most often will represent part of a page*.

 ---------